jaredboice/daniel-san-starter-kit/README.md

 # daniel-san-starter-kit
-a budget-projection rule template for cashflow event triggers, preconfigured for terminal output, that utilizes the daniel-san budget-projection engine.
+a budget-projection rule template for cashflow event triggers that utilizes the daniel-san budget-projection engine with terminal output.

 get the [full documentation](https://github.com/jaredboice/daniel-san) at gitHub.